-Turmeric Crispy Baked Cauliflower is the perfect appetizer or fun veggie side dish.
-With flavors of garlic and cheese, finished with a soft crunch, you’ll never want to prepare cauliflower any other way!
+This crispy panko cauliflower is the perfect appetizer or fun veggie side dish.
+With flavors of garlic and cheese, finished with a soft crunch, you’ll never want to prepare crispy baked cauliflower bites any other way!

-Popping in for a fun, easy cauliflower recipe today.
+Popping in for a fun and easy baked cauliflower bites recipe today.
 If you love veggies, you’re going to love this crispy roasted cauliflower.

 It is the perfect appetizer or side dish for any entrée.

 I first made these a few weeks ago.
-One of my Hello Fresh sides was a panko-crusted roasted cauliflower.
-As soon as I tasted them, I knew I could spice up the recipe a little bit to take after my Garlic Turmeric Parsnip Fries.
+One of my meal delivery sides was a panko-crusted roasted cauliflower.
+As soon as I tasted them, I knew I could spice up the recipe a little bit to take after my Garlic Parsnip Fries.

 Since I bought turmeric in bulk, I’m still looking for different ways to include it in my meals and snacks.
 It has so many health properties!